14 Simple Money Moves Californians Should Make Before the End of the Day

 - InboxDollars lets you actually get paid to watch TV online.
 The site hosts a ton of stuff to watch, including cooking, entertainment, news and health shows.
 The shows are sponsored by brands that need to get them in front of as many eyeballs as possible.
 Every time you watch one, InboxDollars will credit your account with a little bit of cash.

 - Paribus is a tool that gets you money back for your online purchases.
-It’s free to sign up, and once you do, Paribus will scan your email archives for any receipts.
-If it discovers you’ve purchased something from Target, Walmart or one of 20-plus participating retailers, it will track the item’s price and issue you a refund anytime there’s a price drop.
+It’s free to sign up, and once you do, it will scan your email archives for any receipts.
+If it discovers you’ve purchased something from one of its monitored retailers, it will track the item’s price and help you get a refund anytime there’s a price drop.

 - Drop wants to… drop some cash in your wallet.
 Link your credit and debit cards, and you’ll earn points whenever you make a qualifying purchase.
 This can happen when you’re grocery shopping, hailing an Uber or even ordering a pizza.
 The points will add up, and you can exchange them for gift cards to popular retailers like Amazon and Starbucks.